 Yes/No Date Certified

 Establishment certified clear of Legionella.

+Test results, documentation and

-Test results and certification available.
+certification available.

-1. Reception and Front Desk: Availability of Information & Communication to Guests
+1. Reception and concierge: Availability of Information and Communication to Guests

 Yes/No Comments

 Reception staff practicing physical distancing

 and regular hand sanitising.
+Reception staff,

+porters to wear masks and/or visors

 Perspex barriers should be installed in the

 reception area with a height of at least 2m

 from the floor.

-Reception Staff wearing mask and/or visor

 Reception desk possesses the telephone

-numbers of the health authorities, hospitals
+numbers of the public health authorities,

-and medical centres, public and private
+hospitals and medical centres, public and

-hospitals for use whenever there is the
+private hospitals for use whenever there is

-possibility that a guest may be ill.
+the possibility that a guest may be ill.

+Sanitising wipes for guest luggage for use by

+guests/porters.

 Contactless Payment Methods available.

+Central Key Card Deposit Box in Lobby for

+collection and disinfection of room keys.